 Creating a round shape will help the loaf bake evenly and dusting the top with flour will create that gorgeous, bakery-style appearance that everyone loves!

 Pro Tip #3: Let the No-Knead Cranberry Honey Walnut Artisan Bread loaf cool completely before cutting into it!!

 Resist the urge to slice the bread while it’s hot.
 Did you know that after removing a loaf of bread from the oven it continues to bake inside as it cools??
 Slicing into this gorgeous loaf too early will cause the inside of the loaf to be under-cooked and gummy.
 Letting the loaf cool completely before slicing ensures the perfect fluffy texture when you slice into it!

 NEVER MISS A POST!
 FOLLOW ME ON:

-I hope you love this No-Knead Cranberry Honey Walnut Artisan Bread recipe as much as we do!
+I hope you love this No-Knead Cranberry Walnut Bread with Honey as much as we do!
 Let me know in the comments below, what’s your favourite bakery-style bread to make at home?
 I’d love to know!

 KITCHEN PRODUCTS I RECOMMEND:

 Looking for even more delicious bread recipes?
 You’ll LOVE these: